tonytw1/squirrel-detector/README.md

 ### Collecting training data

-We need to teach our object detection model about the objects we are interested in (squirrels) by showing it many example images with those objects in them.
+We can teach our object detection model about the objects we are interested in (squirrels) by showing it lots of example images containing those objects.

 Unlike humans, animals won't generally give out personally identifying informational for free.

-They will trade it for treats though.
+They will trade for food though.
-Leaving some treats outside the window and saving the image files captured by Motion provides us with some initial training images.
+Leaving some nuts outside the window and saving the image files captured by Motion provided some initial training images.

-Collecting several day's images gave a collection of several hundred images with examples of most of the garden animals.
+Collecting several days worth gave a collection of several hundred images with examples of most of the garden animals.

 ### Annotating images

 TensorFlow wants a set of custom classes representing the objects we are interested in (ie. squirrel, fox etc).

 It also needs a set of example images with instances of these classes highlighted.

-If the question is where is the squirrel in this picture then we need to provide many examples of the correct answer.
+If the question is 'where is the squirrel in this picture?' then we need to provide many examples of the correct answer.

 An image annotation tool like [VoTT (Visual Object Tagging Tool)](https://github.com/microsoft/VoTT) will help here.

 Tagging with VoTT:
 ![Squirrel tagged in VoTT](vott-squirrel.png)